judyfong/list-trackers/country-swing/country-swing-class-1.md

     * to get out leader spins follower out then in the open position the leader switches hands so theyre no longer in the crossed hands position

 class 9
+* sugar push, tension then sit down ish
+  * compression sugarpushes with bottom of the palms of the hands
+  * rotational sugar pushes with two step basic
 * high five side ways
-* high five forward backwards
+* high five spins forward backwards
   * backward hip pulls
+  * stop by grabbing hand
 * two step forward into hammerlock switch hands then spin follower out
 * from crossed hands only one hand
   * twist out then leader places follower hand on chest
+   * brush off hand into belt-loop basic
-  * twist follower behind leader and switch hands into normal hands
+  * windmill - twist follower behind leader and switch hands into normal hands